vikejs/vike/readme.md

   // We can also return URLs that don't match the page's route.
-  // That way we can prefetch the `contextProps` of other pages. const movieList = {
+  // That way we can prefetch the `contextProps` of other pages.
+  // Here we provide the `contextProps` of the `/movies` page since
+  // we already have the data.
+  const movieList = {
     url: '/movies', // The `/movies` URL doesn't belong to the page's route `/movie/:movieId`
     contextProps: {